twpsyn/CheckPoint-scripts/README.md

 All scripts developed for and tested on SPLAT.
 They'll probably run on GAIA but I haven't tested them.

+## backup-mds.sh

+Script to back up an MDS (formerly Provider-1) and FTP or SCP it off to somewhere, optionally with email reporting.

 ## db_prune.sh

 **This script has been mostly superseded by functionality that is now built in to the management servers.**